wendycodeworks/blogtrader/README.md

 The MVP was developed with the Agile methodology.
 The project started with the essential features:

-* CRUD for listings
+* CRUD for blog listings
 * Image upload capabilities
 * Devise

 A basic rails application was built within a 3 day sprint.
+The optional features - such as topic tags and Stripe- were addressed in the following week.